-The Working for Victoria online jobs platform connects workers with new job opportunities and access to online training.
+The Jobs Victoria online hub connects workers with new job opportunities and access to online training.

-Jobseekers are eligible to participate in Working for Victoria if they have Australian working rights.
+Jobseekers are eligible to participate if they have Australian working rights.

 Jobseekers may need to update their skills to be able to work in an area that is now hiring or likely to be in the future.
-To assist with this, Working for Victoria facilitates online training to help jobseekers get the skills they need.
+To assist with this, Jobs Victoria facilitates online training to help jobseekers get the skills they need.

 How do employers access the program?

-Employers can use Working for Victoria to access a labour pool for new jobs and recruitment services, including jobs matching.
-In some cases, assistance may also be available to create new roles that help Victoria respond to coronavirus (COVID-19).
+Employers can use the Jobs Victoria online hub to access a labour pool for new jobs and recruitment services, including job matching.

 What are the features of the Working for Victoria initiative?